 This sponsored post is part of my ongoing project #ExperienceBuick.
 Throughout 2015, I will be experiencing Buick through a series of events and initiatives that reinforce what this American car manufacturer brand is all about.

 We left on Friday morning, drove several hours through Mt.
-Shasta and picnicked across the Oregon border.
-We love picnicing, it is one of the best parts of road-tripping!
+Shasta, and picnicked across the Oregon border.
+We love picnicking, it is one of the best parts of road-tripping!
 Especially when my hubby prepares such amazing picnic food!

 We spent Saturday and Sunday going back and forth between family events in Bend and Sunriver and hailed my parents around the entire time.